rkukuh/web-developer-shortcut/README.md

 Being a great web developer is a long journey.
 This guideline, hopefully, could become a shortcut for newcomers.

-While other guidelines refers to so many resources that overwhelming for most of newbie, this one contains at most 3 most-referenced resources per study category per subject.
+While other guide refers to so many resources that overwhelming for most of newbie, this one contains at most 3 most-referenced resources per study category per subject.

 So now you can focus on learning instead of picking similiar study subjects.